Naturally sweetened, quick and easy, this Instant Pot Cranberry Apple Sauce will play a starring role at any holiday meal.

 - Secure the lid and turn pressure release knob to a sealed position.
 Cook at high pressure for 5 minutes.

 - When cooking is complete, use a natural release for 5 minutes and then release any remaining pressure.
 If liquid sprays while releasing the pressure, quickly turn the valve to the sealed position and wait 5 more minutes.

-- Simmer for 2-3 minutes to thicken.
-Sauce will thicken further as it cools.
-Serve warm or can also be made up to a week in advance and stored in the fridge.
+- Can be made up to a week in advance and stored in the fridge.
 Freezes very well.